Mobility

 Image: (c) Tovion

-The Swedish company Tovion has unveiled an electrically powered passenger car trailer designed to actively support electric vehicles during towing.
+The German company Tovion has unveiled an electrically powered passenger car trailer designed to actively support electric vehicles during towing.
 The trailer features its own electric drive system and an integrated battery, which is intended to significantly reduce the range loss typically seen when towing.

-The Swedish company Tovion has unveiled an electrically powered passenger car trailer designed to actively support electric vehicles during towing.
+The German company Tovion has unveiled an electrically powered passenger car trailer designed to actively support electric vehicles during towing.
 The trailer features its own electric drive system and an integrated battery, which is intended to significantly reduce the range loss typically seen when towing.

 According to Tovion, the trailer automatically detects when the towing vehicle accelerates or brakes and adjusts its electric motors accordingly.
 This lightens the load on the towing vehicle while simultaneously improving driving stability and efficiency.